Animeboynz/CroissantClicker/README.md

 # CroissantClicker
-Tired of clicking on cookies?
+Tired of clicking on cookies?\n
 Why not swap it out for some croissant fun xD